kodakr/WorldWarIV_Mitigation/README.md

 Code is robust.
 ## Project Features
 1. All-purpose nature
-    - Robustly implemented for all demands.
+    - Malleably engineered for all demands.
 2. Archive and Transparency
     - Factory automatically tracks and stores result of all instances.
     - 20 years later, can retrieve consensus made today and for all instances.